Cola-Rex/Win_Cuda_Guide/README.md

 ### 5. Verification
 - Open a terminal and run python.
 - Type `import torch`, then type `print(torch.cuda.is_available())`.
-- If it outputs 'True', the installation was successful.
+- If it outputs `True`, the installation was successful.
 Congratulations!